Car Accident Lawyer Philadelphia, PA

 This involves exchanging insurance information with the other driver, but it also includes identifying and obtaining contact information from any witnesses, noting the responding officer’s name and badge number, and documenting the scene of the accident.
 You should obtain the location’s address, if possible, or at least be able to name nearby cross streets.
 It is also a good idea to take pictures of the scene if you can do so safely.

 - You should avoid recorded statements.
 Insurance companies may try to reach out to you soon after the accident and ask for a recorded statement.
-You may want to avoid doing that before seeking proper legal representation from a Philadelphia, PA car accident lawyer.
+You may want to avoid doing that before seeking proper legal representation.
 An insurance company’s primary objective is to only pay as little as possible on your claim.
 They may try to offer a settlement or compensation that is much lower than what your case is worth.
 As the victim, you deserve compensation that will cover your medical bills, lost wages, out-of-pocket expenses, pain and suffering, and property damage.
-Having a skilled car accident lawyer in Philadelphia, PA on your side can help negotiate the compensation that you deserve and provide legal advice before giving any official statements to the insurance companies.
+We can help negotiate the compensation that you deserve and provide legal advice before giving any official statements to the insurance companies.

 - Avoid waiting too long before seeking recovery on your claim.
 In most states, there is a set time period for accident victims to sue for personal injuries or wrongful death cases.
 If the time limit is surpassed, your claim will not receive any coverage.
 We have helped our clients meet all required deadlines and obtain the compensation they deserve.
-A car accident lawyer in Philadelphia, PA from McEldrew Young can explain what the statute of limitations is in your particular case.
+A car accident lawyer from Philadelphia at McEldrew Young can explain what the statute of limitations is in your particular case.

 If I am partially at fault for the accident, can I still get my medical bills covered?